dryajov/normalize-keys/README.md

-# Normalize an objects keys
+# Normalize an object's keys

 This is a simple module to normalize an objects keys.
 It will create a _new_ object, it will never mutate the original object.